 |Is there a disability option?||From sitting yoga to the Paralympics - the range of accessible options is virtually endless.|

-We've done some research to find you ways to get started that are free and, best of all, that will fit your day, at home or wherever you are.
+We've done some research to find you ways to get started that are free and, best of all, that will fit your day.

 Getting your heart beating